-After the random starting point approach was shown to be successful in the simple
+After the random starting point approach was shown to be successful in the simple two-dimensional case, we generalized the method and tested it on the 16-dimensional

 Figure 10.2.
 Left: NLL for the one-dimensional profiled fit after the implementation of the random starting point approach, where $c{\varphi Q}^-$ is scanned and c{tG} is profiled.
 Right: NLL for the two-dimensional scan over $c{\varphi Q}^-$ and c{tG} .
 The color scale shows the NLL at each of the two-dimensional scan points.
 The black overlaid points show the path of the one-dimensional profiled fit after the implementation of the random starting point approach.